 Immunology, Algemene Pathologie (General Pathology I) and General Pathology II

-You will be able to describe the roles of bacteria, viruses, fungi and parasites, and man in the pathogenesis and signs and symptoms of infectious diseases.
+You will be able to describe the roles of bacteria, viruses, fungi and parasites, and of human defense mechanisms in the pathogenesis and signs and symptoms of infectious diseases.

 You will be able to identify the diagnostic principles of infectious diseases and apply these to simple infection problems.